chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws_verify.rst

       $ watch -n1 sudo chef-server-ctl ha-status

-   in terminal windows on both the primary and secondary machines prior to stopping |keepalived|.
+   in terminal windows on both the primary and secondary servers prior to stopping |keepalived|.

 #.
-Stop |keepalived| on the primary backend machine:
+Stop |keepalived| on the primary backend server:

    .. code-block:: bash